Matilda (1996 film): Home media

 The film was released on VHS in pan and scan and LaserDisc in widescreen on December 17, 1996, from Columbia TriStar Home Video.
 On June 2, 1997, it was released on a bare-bones dual-sided DVD containing fullscreen and widescreen.
-Another DVD rendition with more special features was released on June 7, 2005.
+Another DVD rendition with more special features including behind-the-scenes feturettes, games, and a read-along was released on June 7, 2005.
 In 2012, Danny DeVito hosted a Matilda reunion, where some of the cast reenacted scenes from the film.
 With the 2023 release of the film on Blu-ray in 2013, footage from the reunion was included as an extra.
 In September 2023, a 4K restoration of the film was released on 4K Ultra HD Blu-ray, which included a Dolby Vision master, HDR10 grades, and a Dolby Atmos audio mix.

 Reception

-On Rotten Tomatoes, Matilda has an approval rating of 92% based on 25 reviews, with an average rating of 7.6/10.
-The website's critical consensus reads: "Danny DeVito-directed version of Matilda is odd, charming, and while the movie diverges from Roald Dahl, it nonetheless captures the book's spirit".
+Matilda received generally positive reviews from critics.
+On Rotten Tomatoes, Matilda has an approval rating of 89% based on 104 reviews, with an average rating of 7.4/10.
+The website's critical consensus reads: "The Danny DeVito-directed version of Matilda is odd, charming, and while the movie diverges from Roald Dahl, it nonetheless captures the book's spirit".
 On Metacritic, the film has a score of 72 out of 100 based on reviews from 21 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "B+" on a scale of A to F. Writing for Empire, Caroline Westbrook gave the film a rating of three stars and praised DeVito's clever direction.
+Audiences surveyed by CinemaScore gave the film a grade "B+" on a scale of A to F. Writing for Empire, Caroline Westbrook gave the film a rating of three stars and praised DeVito's direction.

 Roger Ebert of the Chicago Sun-Times praised the film's oddity, gave it three stars out of four, and wrote:

 Trunchbull is the kind of villainess children can enjoy because she is too ridiculous to be taken seriously and yet is mean and evil, like the witch in Snow White.
 And since most children have, at one time or another, felt that their parents are not nice enough to them, they may also enjoy the portrait of Matilda's parents.